Annapurna Base Camp Short Trek - 7 Days

 What is a typical day like during the Annapurna Base Camp 7-Day Trek?

 Your day typically starts with an early breakfast, around 6:30 a.m. to 7:30 a.m.
 And after your breakfast, you will embark on your trek.
 On average, you will trek anywhere from 6 to 8 hours per day.
-Around mid-day, you will stop for lunch, where your guide will take you.
-You will also enjoy the beautiful landscapes, mountains, and communities as your guide relays his expertise on different aspects of the place you are passing by.
+Around midday, you will stop for lunch, and your guide will take you there.
+You will also enjoy the beautiful landscapes, mountains, and communities as your guide relays his expertise on different aspects of the places you are passing by.

 Is the Annapurna Base Camp safe for trekking?